Roman Age (0 -400 AD)

 “Written sources reveal that the Franks used bracelets as a symbol of power and that the priests of the Goths wore rings round their necks and arms when carrying out their religious duties.
 On the Continent, neckrings made of gold were only ever found in the most richly adorned graves, where even the points of arrows were made of silver.
 Somewhat lower down in the hierarchy were people bearing armrings of gold.“.
 (From Prof. Bergljot Solberg: “Gravundersøkelser på Vestlandet: Gamle funn – nye tolkninger”, Arkeo 2000, Bergen Museum.
 175 år).

 It was intended that the Prince of the Flag Mound should not be bored or lack anything he needed for his personal care while in his grave.
-A board game with 31 pieces of blue and black glass was found, along with a tin-plated bronze mirror, a bronze pair of scales, a complete set of bronze vases and platters, a silver cup, a silver fitting for a drinking horn and a bronze wine sieve.
+A board game with 31 pieces of blue and black glass was found, along with a tin-plated bronze mirror, a bronze pair of scales, a complete set of bronze vases and platters, a silver cup, a silver fitting for a drinking horn/signal horn and a bronze wine sieve.
 These objects are some of the best evidence we have of trade and communication with Roman lands.
 The same applies to the prince’s weapons.

 A SILVER SHIELD BOSS